Traffic News

 Continue straight ahead along this road, across a junction with Pikes Hill Avenue and Broughton Road.
 Pass on the left the entrance to Northerwood Farm and on the right the entrance to the village allotments.
 Follow the road as it bends to the left and passes the Fenwick2 Community Health and Well Being Centre and then bends to the right.

 Eventually follow the road as it bends sharply to the left at a point where anther road joins from the right.
 Almost immediately, turn sharp left to follow a gravelled bridleway up a gentle incline beside a cottage called Stable End.
-(Note: the road straight ahead here, Mill Lane, is narrow, often extremely busy and in places has no footpath.
-It is not recommended for pedestrian use).

 3. Pass a picturesque thatch cottage on the right, and go between two decrepit ‘dragon’s teeth’ placed to prevent access by vehicles.
 Pass a coppiced and pollarded ash tree on the right, mature ash and oaks on the left, and again on the right, a series of coppiced hazels - all indicate that this is an ancient track-way.

+(Notice the boundary stone leaning at an improbable angle by the track side on the right.
+On one side are the initials HCC, whilst on the other side is what appears to be an indecipherable 19th century date.
 This stone was used to mark the boundary of the Manor of Minstead.
 It is not marked on modern Ordnance Survey maps, but is shown on some older versions.
-The initials refer to Henry Combe Compton, Lord of the manor from 1803-1866.
+The initials refer to Henry Combe Compton, Lord of the Manor from 1803-1866).

 From here, follow the path downhill to Emery Down and Silver Street.

-The first cottage, another picturesque thatched building, is fittingly called End Cottage.
-The names of other properties do justice to the attractiveness of Silver Street, places such as Hare Hatch, Penny Cottage, Clematis Cottage, Wisteria Cottage and Honeysuckle Cottage.
+(The first cottage, another picturesque thatched building, is fittingly called End Cottage.
+The names of other properties do justice to the attractiveness of Silver Street, places such as Hare Hatch, Penny Cottage, Clematis Cottage, Wisteria Cottage and Honeysuckle Cottage).

 Pass on the left a set of old stone steps leading to a low, stone surround on the other side of the fence in Northerwood Inclosure, and at the next ‘T’ junction, turn right along the tarmac road.

-4. Pass a road joining from the right, and also pass the village church.
-Beyond, on the left, is the old village school.
-Notice the absence of the school bell from its tall, brickwork frame below the weather vane – it is actually preserved within the church.
+(Notice the absence of the school bell from its tall, brickwork frame below the weather vane – it is actually preserved within the church.
 Note also to the rear of the side wall an ornate brickwork panel with the intertwined initials AD and the date 1885.

 Across the road are the village alms houses.
 Church, school and almshouses all owe their existence to Admiral Frederick Moore Boultbee, who funded their construction costs - the almshouses are still known as Boultbee Cottage.

-Directly ahead on the left is the New Forest Inn, the second of our outlying pubs, whilst a little further on, on the right, is The Old Vicarage, one-time home of an earlier inn, The Running Horse and later the residence of Admiral Boultbee.
+Directly ahead on the left is the New Forest Inn, the second of our outlying pubs, whilst a little further on, on the right, is The Old Vicarage, one-time home of an earlier inn, The Running Horse, and later the residence of Admiral Boultbee).

-Retrace the route back past the New Forest Inn to Silver Street.
+Retrace the route back to Silver Street.

 5. Continue straight ahead downhill, and pass the cricket pitch and thatched cottages at Swan Green.

 6. Turn left to follow the main A35 leading back into Lyndhurst.
-Here, directly opposite, is The Swan – the last of our outlying inns.
+Here, directly opposite, is The Swan Inn – the last of our outlying inns.

 Ignore another road joining from the right alongside Queen’s House, then at the top of the High Street pass the Verderers’ Hall, the Parish Church of St. Michael and All Angels and the Crown Hotel.